benes-michl/frontend-devstack/readme.md

 The ``package.json`` file contains some dependencies that you don't need.
 They are there for use in our content management system.

 ## Developing

 ### Start of development
 Run the command ``npm front:build:dev``.

-### Watch
+- File front/html/index.html is your markup to get started.
+Keep the content of the ``<head></head>`` tag.
+Keep the ``<script src="../dist/scripts.min.js"></script>`` code at the end of the file.
-Command ``npm front:build:dev`` will automatically start tracking your .js and .scss files.
+- Command ``npm front:build:dev`` will automatically start tracking your .js and .scss files.
 When the file is changed, it will start compiling to the 'dist' folder.
+You will see the changes immediately in your browser, e.g. at the URL https://localhost/project/front/html/index.html.
+- front/html/index.html
+- Dependencies already include Bootstrap 5.
+Do not reuse them in HTMl pages.
+- If you need to add a new library, add it to the dependencies using the ``npm install <package-name>`` command.

 ### Live Reload
 Command ``npm front:build:dev`` automatically starts a 'live reload' on port 35729.
 There is javascript code at the end of the index.html file.
 If you do not want to use 'live reload', remove this code from index.html.